Michigan prison officer sues department over monitoring his Facebook

 "Public employees ... do not forfeit all their First Amendment rights when accepting government employment," says the complaint, drafted by Hemlock attorney Philip Ellison.

-Chris Gautz, a spokesman for the department, declined comment on the lawsuit.
+Chris Gautz, a spokesman for the department, declined to comment on the lawsuit, citing pending litigation.

-The video, which Booth posted to Facebook last March along with commentary related to how actions of another prison employee could have placed him in danger, captured a December 2019 assault on Booth that resulted in criminal charges against the inmate.
+The video from prison security cameras, which Booth posted as a public post to Facebook last March along with commentary related to how actions of another prison employee could have placed him in danger, captured a December 2019 assault on Booth that resulted in criminal charges against the inmate.

 More: Corrections Department eases rules for COVID-positive prison officers to go back to work